GFaure9/yaml-ML/examples/usage_example/README.md

 # 📖 Usage Example: Step-by-Step

-Now let's have a look to a practical example!
+Let's have a look to a practical example.

 Let's say that we have a dataset [`datasets/customers.csv`](https://github.com/GFaure9/yaml-ML/tree/main/yaml_ml/datasets/customers.csv)